IanBurley/IanBurley/README.md

 - 🔭 I’m currently working on a computer science degree
-- 🌱 I’m currently learning how to program
+- 🌱 I’m currently learning how to use Git Hub and linux
-- 👯 I’m looking to collaborate on many assignments
+- 👯 I’m looking to collaborate on many projects
 - 🤔 I’m looking for constructive criticism on code
 - 💬 Ask me about cars
 - 📫 How to reach me: ian.burley@student.judsonu.edu